-David S. Muraskin is a Food Project Attorney with Public Justice in Washington, D.C.
+David S. Muraskin is the Food Project Litigation Director with Public Justice in Washington, D.C.
 He focuses on impact litigation to promote sustainable alternatives to the industrial animal agriculture system.
 His docket consists of constitutional, consumer, worker, and environmental cases.

 Of particular note, he is lead counsel in two of the “Ag-gag” cases—a series of challenges to state laws that penalize investigations of factory farming.
 In that role, he secured the first appellate court decision holding that those investigations are protected by the First Amendment.